liberland/laws/drafting/consolidated/police-law.md

 1) The primary responsibilities of Agents assigned to a specific Watch Post shall provide security for all residences, offices, shops, public places and business establishments within their assigned District.
 Agents shall assess the general condition and situation of residents, employees and other denizens, and where this is requested, they will provide advice on crime prevention measures.
 2) In addition to their primary duties, Agents of a Watch Post shall offer community services, including but not limited to providing directions to individuals and serving as a repository for lost-and-found items.

-### Article 7: District Watch
+### Article 8: District Watch
 1) In accordance with the Security Plan, a Watch District shall be established, consisting of three or four Watch Posts, or more in exceptional circumstances.
 2) The primary responsibilities of the Watch District shall include coordinating the operations of the Watch Posts within the District, providing guidance and support, and addressing issues that are more effectively resolved at a higher level.
 3) A Watch District shall be led by a Captain, who shall be a Watchman or Watchwoman, and shall also serve as the head of a Watch Post within the District.
 The Captain of the Cantonal Watch shall be responsible for the regular management and direction of District Watch operations and for directing and supervising District Watch personnel.

-### Article 8: Cantonal Watch
+### Article 9: Cantonal Watch
 1) In the event that Liberland is divided into Cantons or similar organizational units, a Cantonal Watch shall be established within each Canton as an intermediate unit of the Watch.
 The Cantonal Watch shall be led by the Major of the Cantonal Watch, who shall be nominated by the Minister of Interior and appointed by the President.
 The Major of the Cantonal Watch shall be responsible for the regular management and direction of Cantonal Watch operations and for directing and supervising Cantonal Watch personnel.
 2) The Cantonal Watch shall serve as the direct supervisory authority over the Watch Posts within its respective Canton and it shall be responsible for coordinating the activities of the Watch Posts within its Canton and for achieving the objectives of the Watch within the Canton.
 3) Each Cantonal Watch shall maintain close contact and active cooperation with the Cantonal Security Agencies of all other Cantons.1.
 If Liberland becomes divided into Cantons or similar organizational units, the Cantonal Watch shall be established as the mid-level unit of the Watch.
 4) Similar to the Watch Posts, the Cantonal Watch of each Canton shall be required to maintain close contact and active cooperation with the Cantonal Security Agencies of all other Cantons.

-### Article 9: Extension of Watch Authority
+### Article 10: Extension of Watch Authority
 1) A Watch Post or Cantonal Watch may exercise its authority beyond its designated jurisdiction when necessary to protect life, physical well-being, and property within its jurisdiction, including residents and visitors, or to combat organized crime.
 2) When a Watch Post or Cantonal Watch seeks to extend its authority into another jurisdiction, it shall notify the relevant Watch Post or Cantonal Watch.
 The notified entity shall provide full cooperation if the extension of authority is justified.
 3) If the notified Watch Post or Cantonal Watch deems the extension of authority unjustified, it shall promptly inform the Commander, who shall make an expedited decision to permit or prohibit the extension.

-### Article 10: Watch Personnel
+### Article 11: Watch Personnel
 1) The Watch, including the Cantonal Watch and individual Watch Posts, shall employ the following personnel as Agents

-a) Watchmen or Watchwomen, trained professionals in security and modern democratic policing, directly responsible for fulfilling the tasks of the Watch as outlined in this Law; these agents shall as a rule serve as Law Enforcement Officers, agents directly discharging police duties.
+a) Watchmen or Watchwomen, trained professionals in security and modern democratic policing, directly responsible for fulfilling the tasks of the Watch as outlined in this Law; these agents shall as a rule serve as Law Enforcement Officers.

 b) Clerical Agents, supporting Security Professionals with back office and front office duties not requiring security training;